yvzn/dotnet-energy-saving-mode/README.md

 ## Description

-To reduce cloud costs or carbon footprint of an application, an option is to reduce its energy usage outside operating hours.
+An option to reduce cloud costs or carbon footprint of an application, is to reduce its energy usage outside operating hours.
 For instance: reduce compute and storage requirements at night and during weekends.

-The simplest way to achieve this goal is to shut down entire applications and underlying services.
+One way to achieve this, is to shut down the entire application and underlying services when they are not in use.

-This is not always feasible.
+But this is not always feasible.

-The alternative proposed by _Energy Saving Mode for ASP.NET_ is to programmatically pause the most impactful services or components on a desired schedule:
+_Energy Saving Mode for ASP.NET_ proposes to programmatically pause selected services or components on a desired schedule:

-1. define a weekly schedule of when application should be in Energy Saving Mode
+1. define a weekly schedule of when Energy Saving Mode should be enabled
-2. listen to events when Energy Saving Mode is enabled or disabled — and act act accordingly
+2. react accordingly when Energy Saving Mode changes
-3. or check the Energy Saving Mode status before running intensive tasks
+3. check the Energy Saving Mode status before running intensive tasks

-More example scenarios described below.
+## Example scenarios

+When Energy Saving Mode is enabled:

+1. Reduce log levels and telemetry levels
+1. Reduce or turn off health checks
+1. Close all SignalR connections and clients
+1. Flush internal caches
+1. ...

+See the provided samples in the [sample](https://github.com/yvzn/dotnet-energy-saving-mode/tree/main/sample) folder

 ## Installation